 - Bring a hat and gloves, it can be windy

-- Trips range from a couple of hours to multi-day expeditions
+- Trips range from a couple of hours, a day trip to multi-day expeditions

 - Donkey riding is family-friendly and children as young as six can do it (sometimes younger, but check with Roberto before you go)